jstewart5/as8/README.md

 ![Alt Text](https://i.imgur.com/sSkI2PN.gif)

 Vulnerability #2: Cross-Site Request Forgery (CSRF)
-- The site fails to check the CSRF key.
-An invalid key can be used to edit salesperson data.
+- The site fails to check the CSRF token.
+Any value can be used as a token to edit salesperson data.

 ![Alt Text](https://i.imgur.com/FzThLZz.gif)